ndgeniebla/phaser-mkdocs/docs/01-setting-up.md

 !!!
 Warning "Viewing the Live Server"

     If a new browser window does not open after clicking **Go Live** button, you should see "Port: XXXX" in place of where the button is, with XXXX being the port number.
-With this, you can open a browser window and type in `localhost:XXXX' and you should see the web page for your Phaser app.
+With this, you can open a browser window and type in `localhost:XXXX' or '127.0.0.1:XXXX' for the URL and you should see the web page for your Phaser app.

 !!!
 Success "Web App Launched"
-    The web app is working properly if you see a blank white page with "Pong" as the title of the tab, as seen below:
+    The web app is working properly if you see a white page with the heading "Pong using Phaser 3" on it, as seen below:

     ![The resulting page of the properly launched live server of the project](assets/images/live-server-started.png)